mindkin/hourfleet/docs/tryout.md

 > Notice: that your earnings (as a car owner) is zero in this case, because the operator of the Car Share (that's also you) gets all the profit of this rental!
 Which is the way Hourfleet is configured by default for a B2C Car Share.
 Revenue shares are also supported by Hourfleet, as are insurance fees, and late fees.
 But for this walkthrough those values are set to minimums.
 You can change these for your Car Share later.

-You can now click the 'Back to my Cars' link to get back to managing your own cars.
+You can now click the 'Back to my Bookings' link to get back to managing your bookings for this car.

-Essentially, as a car owner you are done managing the bookings of your car.
+Essentially, as a car owner you are now done.

 ## Wrap Up